 “It took me a long time to understand how my helpfulness was linked to a desire for appreciation.
 But a lot of times, I would do something helpful for someone and imagine–fantasize really–about this really wonderful outcome.
 And if I didn’t get that outcome, eventually I’d get angry.”

-Tools for Compassion If You Have Helper 2s in Your Life:
+Tools for Compassion If You Have Enneagram Type 2s in Your Life:

 1) Recognize that it is very hard for them to say no to requests